< April, 2017 >

 2. The Board of Directors shall consist of the members of the Executive Committee, the immediate past President, and Two directors elected by the membership.

-3. Officers shall not hold the same office more than three (3) terms concurrently.
-No director shall serve more than four (4) years concurrently.
+3. Officers shall not hold the same office more than two (2) terms concurrently.
+No director shall serve more than two (2) years concurrently.
 Serving as an officer or director for part of a term shall not constitute a term

 4. No officer shall be added to the club except by a majority vote of the entire membership